RoyalFox2140/Essence2200/FAQ.md

 Q: Will this come to Kenan's structured modpack for Bright Nights?

 A: When its done I can ask Kenan.
 It exists in relative obscurity so I can finish it before throwing it to the wild.
 The Github page is a good way for people to try it early.

+Q: Fuck Copilot and AI users

+A: Fuck Copilot and AI users